Voyages Indigenous Tourism Australia: History

 Several resorts were built in and around Yulara during the 1980s.
 Following a chequered history of the tourism developments in the Northern Territory, the Ayers Rock Resort Company Limited was formed in 1992 and after a period of growth, acquired resorts at Alice Springs and Kings Canyon and established profitability.
-In September 1997, General Property Trust purchased Ayers Rock Resort Company Limited and changed its name to Voyages Hotels & Resorts in March 2000.
+In September 1997, GPT purchased Ayers Rock Resort Company Limited and changed its name to Voyages Hotels & Resorts in March 2000.
 A year later, Voyages purchased Odyssey Tours and Safaris, Coconut Beach Rainforest Lodge and Ferntree Rainforest Lodge.
 Luxury resort, Longitude 131°, was opened in June 2002 under the Voyages banner.

-In July 2004, Voyages acquired P&O Australian Resorts, adding properties in Tasmania, Queensland and on the Great Barrier Reef.
-They then opened Wrotham Park Lodge in September 2004 and acquired El Questro Homestead in July 2005.
+In July 2004, Voyages acquired P&O's Australian Resorts, adding properties in Tasmania, Queensland and on the Great Barrier Reef.
+It opened Wrotham Park Lodge in September 2004 and acquired El Questro Homestead in July 2005.
 In early 2006, Voyages sold its Odyssey Tours and Safaris to New South Wales-based Australian Wilderness Tours.
 Coconut Beach Rainforest Lodge, Ferntree Rainforest Lodge, Jungle Lodge and dive operation Odyssey H2O were also sold a year later.